Tom Flanigan (writer)

 Tom Flanigan is an American actor, writer and comedian.

-Biography

-Flanigan grew up in Eden, NY, south of Buffalo in western New York state.
+He grew up in Eden, NY, south of Buffalo in western New York state.
 He attended the University of Iowa where he majored in Biomedical Engineering and was a member, director, and producer of the improvisational comedy troupe IC Improvs.
 Flanigan graduated with a B.S. in 1996 and moved to Chicago, where he was employed by Andersen Consulting.
 He attended classes at The Second City and was later hired as a member of the Training Center faculty.

 In 1998, Flanigan (with Ronnie Feldman and Matt Hovde) co-founded Galileo Players, a sketch comedy troupe inspired by science.